simran-arora/focus/README.md

 - Clone this repo in the ``benchmarks/`` directory: https://github.com/FedML-AI/FedML/tree/fedcv
 - [CIFAR-10] Go to data/cifar10/ and run ``bash download_cifar10.sh``

+## Run the code

-3. The ``neurips_privacy/scripts/`` provides scripts to run experiments.
+The ``privacy_fm/scripts/`` directory provides scripts to run experiments.

-To run CIFAR10 similarity search with CLIP, run:
+For example, to run CIFAR10 similarity search with CLIP, run:
 ```
 bash scripts/cifar.sh
 ```